 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Cameron, MO or elsewhere in Missouri:

-- First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Cameron, MO after 30 days.
+- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Cameron, MO after 30 days.

-- Second DWI/DUI Offense: Leads to a 1-year revocation period in Cameron, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Cameron, MO DWI/DUI was within the last 5 years.

 The Combs Waterkotte DWI administrative hearing lawyers have over 40 years of experience, successfully handling 10,000+ cases like yours in Cameron, MO and across Missouri.
 Contact us right away to fight for your driving privileges and get the legal defense you need in Cameron, MO.